Learning skills to last a lifetime

 C: $1,600 / B: $1,435 / A: $1,275

 Deposit: There is a deposit of $150 per camper per session.
 This amount is included in the cost per session above.
-The final payment is due May 12, 2018.
+For families signing up for camp after May 11, the final payment is due at least 2 weeks prior to attending camp.

 Camp Store: To make paying for camp easier, money for the the camp store is included in the fees listed for each session, and automatically included in your bill.
 The amount included is $25 for one week sessions, $45 for two week sessions.
 You can add additional money to your son's store account above the amount automatically charged.
 Any unused store money is nonrefundable.